 9 Simple tips to create an effective email survey

 - Simple and clear subject line – Your respondents will be more likely to open emails if the subject line is simple and clear.
 The subject line should convey what the purpose of the email survey is in a few words.
-For example, a respondent is more likely to open an email with a subject line “Help us to help you better”.
-Such a subject line showcases that the content of the email is to gather feedback about customer service that was offered.
+For example, a respondent is more likely to open an email with the subject line “Help us to help you better”.
+Such a subject line showcases that the content of the feedback email is to gather feedback about the customer service that was offered.

 - Explain the survey objective – It is important to explain what you will do with the data that you are collecting.
 Points such as how the responses will help make better decisions or provide better service should be included in the content of the email.
 For example, “your feedback will help us serve you better”.
-Including such a statement assures the respondent that their feedback is important and is valuable, thus leading to higher responses for the survey.
+Including such a statement assures the respondent that their feedback is important and valuable, thus leading to higher responses to the survey.